#01 Parco Borelli

 From 1828 to 1860, Count Borelli rebuilt the tower (N) – in medieval style – on the site of the ancient castle.
-He had the rubble cleared and a garden on four levels or terraces was created, with fountains and shady corners, a greenhouse, and various paths leading to the terrace on the top of the hill.
+He had the rubble cleared and a garden on four levels or terraces was created, with fountains and shady corners, a greenhouse on the second floor, while on the first, of a large icehouse, accessed directly from the kitchens of the "Little Palace", and various paths leading to the terrace on the top of the hill.
 Once here was the upper esplanade of the castle.
 The garden was meant to be a place of peace, leisure and meditation.

 It was closed and exclusive: at the beginning it was possible to enter it only through the Galleria Carlo Alberto (F) and from the entrance next to the parish church (entrances B and C), both reserved to the Borelli family.